Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Calculations and results

 \subsection{Application to neutron-rich nuclei}

 Applying the WLH potential to neutron-capture reactions of nuclei far from stability, for which no experimental data are available, leads to increasingly intensive computations.
 This is due to the large number of neutron-rich nuclei involved, each requiring extensive sampling of potential parameters across a wide uncertainty range, along with the corresponding reaction calculations.
-For the purposes of efficiently propagating parameter uncertainties to calculated observables, as well as reducing computational cost, we adopt the backward-forward Monte Carlo (BFMC) method \cite{martinet2024,chadwick2007,bauge2011,goriely2014}.
+For the purpose of reducing computational cost while efficiently propagating parameter uncertainties to the observables, as well as to investigate the properties of the WLH potential under different parameter constraint conditions, we adopt the backward-forward Monte Carlo (BFMC) method \cite{martinet2024,chadwick2007,bauge2011,goriely2014}.
 This method relies on the sampling of the model parameters and the use of a generalized $\chi^2$ estimator to quantify the likelihood of each simulation with respect to a given set of experimental constraints.
 It consists primarily of two Monte Carlo (MC) steps: in the backward MC step, suitable parameter samples are selected based on experimental constraints; in the forward MC step, the selected parameter samples are used to calculate unmeasured quantities.

 We use the $f_{rms}$ deviation as the $\chi^2$ estimator with respect to the 221 experimental MACS values in the backward MC step.
 Specifically, we apply a threshold function